The Northern Rivers therapy team is made up of the handler, Carolina Cabezas, and the canine ‘Belle’ the Golden Retriever.

 Golden Retriever & Head Snuggler

 Belle is a female Golden Retriever who is Certified by Lead the Way Institute.
 She is Certified at Foundation and Advanced level Animal Assisted Therapy and Canine Interventions having graduated from the Foundations course in 2016 and completed the advanced course in 2017.
-Belle continues to maintain her foundations level qualifications and is planned to reattain her advanced level training in 2021.
+Belle continues to maintain her foundations level qualifications and is planned to reattain her advanced level qualifications.